Trip Planning Timeline– An essential guide to what paperwork and logistics need to be completed in the weeks leading up to a program

 Chaperone expectations – Mandatory expectations for chaperones to understand and sign before coming on a Sky School program.

 Student paperwork checklist – A useful table for tracking which students have completed their release paperwork.
 This sheet is mandatory and must be emailed to us 2 weeks in advance of your Sky School program (refer to Trip Planning Timeline).

 Packing list – recommended items for students and chaperones to bring when visiting the Sky School.
+Be prepared!

 Visit us again – a handout to share with students that highlights easy ways to visit Mt.
 Lemmon.

 Can anyone sign up for a Sky School trip?

 At this time, Sky School programs are offered to school or community groups, not individuals.
 If you have a child that is interested in attending a Sky School trip, please refer his/her teacher to our website for more information.
 If you are a teacher in a public, charter, or private school, we’d be happy to help you schedule the perfect trip that suits your needs.
 If you are with another organization that serves children and are interested in having them engage in the science inquiry we provide in our programs, please contact us at email@example.com to discuss the possibilities.

 What permission forms are needed for a Sky School trip?